univention/univention-corporate-server/doc/manual/installation.rst

 Initially, the Univention Installer attempts to configure the network interfaces automatically.
-This can be disabled by selecting the menu item :guilabel:`Start with manual network settings` from the menu of the bootloader.
+This can be disabled by selecting the menu item :guilabel:`Start with manual network settings` from the menu of the boot loader.
 Firstly, an attempt is made to determine an IPv6 address via the stateless address autoconfiguration (SLAAC).
 If this is not successful, the Univention Installer attempts to request an IPv4 address via the Dynamic Host Configuration Protocol